Recycling in South Africa

 There is no national law that mandates recycling in South Africa.
 However, doing so is strongly encouraged by governments at all levels, to reduce the amount of waste that ends up in landfills.

 Waste management is handled at the municipal level, and recycling drop-off sites are provided.
 Private companies also offer recycling collection, and SA has community-based initiatives focused on recycling.

+For public safety and to protect the environment, metro bylaws place restrictions on waste disposal methods.
+For example, through prohibitions on the burning of trash, and disposing of trash in public areas.

 Symbols

 Material source

 An item's material source is a voluntary element that appears in a rectangle alongside the name of the part of the packaging to which it refers.
 For example, "Made from a minimum of 35% recycled plastic".

 Recyclability

 A recyclability symbol is commonly used to indicate that a component part of packaging is recyclable.

 Labels may say, for example, "Paper Recycle" to specify the type of material, or "Widely Recycled".
 For non-recyclables, a black-and-white version of the recyclability icon with a line through it is used, with the title "Not Recycled".